Azarattum/VKWatcher-Backend/README.md

 ## Features:
   - Watches your friends online activity
+  - Creates sessions and saves them to the database
+  - Serves your static frontend at *./public/*

 ### Usage:
 1) Put your [VK API Token](https://vk.com/dev/authcode_flow_user) into .env file.
 You may use example.env as a reference.
 You need "friends" and "offline" permissions for your application.